Royal Icing Blanket Crochet Pattern

 SL ST into the middle of the V-Stitch.
 Work (CH 3 (Counts as DC), CH 1, DC, DC, CH 1, DC).
 In the next V-Stitch work (SC, CH 1, SC).

 Note: you should have one V-Stitch between the first V-Stitch you are working in and the corner.
 That is okay, you will end with a SC stitch pattern in that V-Stitch.
-In the V-Stitch before each corner ST and after, you should have the SC, CH 1, SC stitch pattern.
+Note, in the V-Stitch before each corner ST and after, you should have the SC, CH 1, SC stitch pattern.

 [In the next V-Stitch work DC, CH 1, DC, DC, CH 1, DC).
 In the next V-Stitch work (SC, CH 1, SC)].
 Repeat between [ ] to the first corner CH 2 SP work (DC, CH 1, DC, DC, CH 1, DC) X 2.